llwp/website/docs/docs/getting_started/make_an_outbound_call.md

 node call.js
 ```

 That's it!
-Your phone should ring with a call from your Fonoster Number, and you'll hear our short message for you.
+Your phone should ring with a call from your Fonoster Number, and you'll hear our short message.